 Perspective

-Five things NOT to keep in your unfinished basement
+Five things not to keep in an unfinished basement | PEMCO

-November 1, 2021 by PEMCO Insurance
+January 8, 2025 by PEMCO Insurance

-While basements aren't as common in the Northwest as they are in some parts of the country (think deep-cold Midwest states where builders must dig below the frost line to pour the foundation), many older neighborhoods in Washington and Oregon do include homes with basements.
-If you're lucky enough to find one, make sure you know the best way to use it.
+GettyImages-1658381582.jpgWhile basements aren't as common in the Northwest as they are in some parts of the country, many older neighborhoods in Washington and Oregon do include homes with basements.
+If you're lucky enough to find one, make sure you know the best way to use it (and how to keep it safely maintained!).

 1. Books, photographs, artwork or important documents.
-Humid, poorly ventilated environments degrade paper, leading to mold, mildew, fading and pages sticking together.
-An added ick factor?
+Humid, poorly ventilated environments degrade paper, leading to mold, mildew, fading, and pages sticking together.
+An added "ick factor?"
 Insects.
 They're attracted to paper, including cardboard storage boxes, as a cozy home and food source.
 And even reliably dry basements can fall victim to burst pipes that ruin whatever lies below them.

 1. Electronics.
 Over time, moisture can damage sensitive electronic components, meaning while the outside may look fine, rust inside may ruin your stored game system, microwave, stereo, TV or small kitchen appliances.